 Liquidity risk is the risk that the Company may not be able to generate sufficient cash resources to settle its obligations in full as they fall due or can do so only on terms that are materially disadvantageous.
 As a policy, the Company minimises these risks by maintaining sufficient cash to meet all anticipated future payment obligations.
-As at 30 September 2016, the total financial liabilities of the Company amounted to EUR 116,250 (31 March 2016: EUR 131,467), which are all due within one year.

-At 30 September 2016, the Company had sufficient liquid financial assets to meet its current financial obligations.
+At 31 March 2017, the Company had sufficient liquid financial assets to meet its current financial obligations.
 The table below analyses the Company's non-derivative financial liabilities into relevant maturity groupings at the financial position date.